trojan-gfw/trojan/docs/overview.md

 # Overview

-To penetrate the block of information caused by GFW, people are constantly trying to design unidentifiable protocols with strong encryption and obfuscation to cheat GFW's filter.
-As it turns out, the best practice is to mimic other protocols, such as` HTTPS`.
-Trojan, however, has taken a huge step forward: it just "is" `HTTPS`, or at least GFW will think it only just "is" an `HTTPS` server.
+On penetrating GFW, people assume that strong encryption and obfuscation may cheat GFW's ever-evolving filtration mechanism.
+However, imho, the best camouflage is to mimic other protocols, such as the well-known `HTTPS`.
+Trojan implements this idea: it "is" `HTTPS`, or at least tries trick GFW into thinking so.

-In the [next page](protocol), we'll see how trojan protocol works and why it can defend itself from being detected both actively and passively.
+The [next page](protocol) introduces the trojan protocol, and how it hides itself from active and passive detections.

 [Homepage](.) | [Next Page](protocol)